 なにこれｗ新品？August 27, 2021

-The machine showcases a bunch of Ryzen 5 5000 Zen 3 and Ryzen 5 3000 Zen 2 boxes, suggesting you could get one of AMD's best CPUs; however, the boxes have nothing to do with what's inside.
+The machine showcases a bunch of Ryzen 5 5000 Zen 3 and Ryzen 5 3000 Zen 2 boxes, suggesting you could get one of AMD's best CPUs for Gaming; however, the boxes have nothing to do with what's inside.
 Instead, the boxes are filled with chips using the original Zen or Zen 2 architecture, as well as Intel Athlon, Pentium and Celeron CPUs.
 It seems that this has been designed as a clever way for vendors to offload used CPUs.
 A Zen 2 chip seems to be the best option available.

 Based on the translated Twitter comments, the vending machine is actually a lottery system based on tickets.
 And it's more complex than it seems at first glance.
 You have to insert a 1,000 yen bill (roughly $10) to get a ticket.
 There's a 1-in-30 chance that the ticket will unlock a Zen 2 CPU.